Readercon is generally my favorite con of the year, and in 2015 Readercon was up to the usual standard of fun times and excellence.

 This strange little book, along with some other eye-catching treats from back in the USSR that I found in the Costello collection, are worth pursuing in a follow up post, so keep tuned to channel Yunchtime!
 And thanks to John Costello, who seems to have been a fellow that I would have enjoyed talking to, and whom I regret not having met on this particular journey.

 Mixing with the great people in attendance, of course, is what makes the con.
 And I really enjoyed catching up with Dianne Weinstein, Mark Borok, Chip Delany, George Morgan, Arielle Saiber, Neil Clarke, Scott Edelman, Darrell Schweitzer, and Ed Koenig.
 I also met two editors, Tom Easton and Will Whalley.
 It’s hard to wind down afterwards, and realize that a whole trip around the sun will transpire before Readercon 27.
 Considering the recent Sad and Rabid Puppies slates kerfluffle, which swept up many fanac hours over recent months, Readercon was completely upbeat.
 I barely heard any mention of the Hugo slate controversy, with the exception of a few comments in the Who Owns SF panel.
-It was really a relaxcon this year, possibly helped along by a bunch of fans kicking up their heels at the 80s dance.
+It was really a relaxcon this year.

 For me, it was a fine new pile of treasures to read, and a fine time with my fellow travelers of the SFnal Universe.
 Aloha, everyone, and Mahalo!